ali3bdalla/Tafqeet/README.md

 ### What Is Tafqeet
-Tafqeet is php script that help you to integrate payments and receipt documents inside you project by convert amout of money into arabic words , it help you to add this words to any thing you want
+Tafqeet is php script that help you to integrate payments and receipts document inside your project by convert amout into arabic words , it help you to add this words to any thing you want

 ### How To Lunch It
-very easy just download the code also you can use composer to get fresh instance of the code buy running to next command line
+very easy just download the code also you can use composer to get fresh instance of the code by running the next command line
 $ composer require 3li3bdalla/tafqeet

 after you got fresh instance of the code just navigate to the code folder